hyundai-robotics/doc-hi6-mastering/book.md

 Keep in mind

 1) After connection, if the sensor's measurement value is a `negative number` as shown in Fig 2-3.a, `mastering cannot proceed`.
-2) Therefore, please press the ‘preset button’ while ‘holding the sensor’ as shown in Fig 2-3.a.
+2) Therefore, please press the 'preset button' while 'holding the sensor' as shown in Fig 2-3.a.
 3) After presetting, check whether a `positive value` is measured `when sensor is pressed`, as shown in Fig 2-3.c.
 4) **After finishing mastering each robot axis, you need to ensure that the measured value is `positive`.**